Transforming Ocean Conservation in California

 In California, our Fisheries Team is focused on solutions for healthy ocean ecosystems and thriving fisheries.

-The people best positioned and motivated to restore ocean health are the ones that depend on it most: fishing communities.
+We have found that the people best positioned and motivated to restore ocean health are the ones that depend on it most: fishing communities.
 We work with fishermen and community leaders motivated to improve their fishery and match their expertise with our team’s cutting-edge science, technologies and unique experience.
-Together, we develop innovative fishery solutions that can better support healthy oceans, healthy fish populations, and resilient fishing communities.
+Together, we apply adaptive, cooperative management and develop innovative climate-ready fishery solutions that can better support healthy oceans, healthy fish populations, and resilient fishing communities.

 Our Approach is Getting Results

 Our efforts in California have resulted in breakthroughs that have helped rebuild fisheries, secure coastal jobs, and sustain important sources of seafood.

 - Groundfish: We’ve worked in partnership with fishermen and community leaders to help revitalize the West Coast groundfish fishery that collapsed over a decade and a half ago.
 Over the last decade we’ve demonstrated cooperative harvest practices, tested new technologies, conducted scientific research, and developed new institutions to maintain fishing rights in communities.
 We’ve helped the California Groundfish Collective reduce its bycatch of overfished species by 50% compared to the rest of the fleet, and together we tested electronic monitoring, a technology which uses video in place of human observers on fishing vessels, to prove out a more cost-effective option for ensuring compliance with harvest regulations.
 In addition, our team engages in seafood market incentives to support fishing businesses for fishermen who have changed their harvest methods to provide sustainable seafood people can trust.